Sunday, 31 May 2009

 My point being?
 My consciousness feels a strong affinity with place.
 Whether in such dreams, or in flashbacks to my childhood, or in those anomalous flashbacks I have described, the klimat of place is the feature that I'm most aware of.
 I wonder to what extent this is universal; whether others dream of places as I do - and what this signifies?

 * Google's Street View is amazing.
 At the drop of a hat I can zoom into a place and pick up that klimat in seconds.
 Remote viewing made real.

 ** An article in this week's Economist suggests that expats are more creative than stay-at-home types.

 Zakopane to Kraków at 25mph

 This time two years ago:

 Sunday, 17 May 2009

-Below: Podolszyn, and a view that's so un-American that the House Committee would blacklist it from ever working in Hollywood again.
+Below: Podolszyn, and a view that's so un-American that the House Committee would have it blacklisted from appearing in Hollywood.
 This picture of a scene so typical of rural Poland in the 1970s, was taken today less than 20 miles from the centre of Warsaw.
 The sign says "Food-Industrial Shop".

 But rural Poland is not post-religious - yet.
 I wonder how many ladies will still be at this Marian shrine in Zamienie in May 2019?
 The pace of decline in Polish Catholicism has been very noticeable to me over the past decade or so.